phenom4n4n/phen-cogs/tags/README.md

 Delete blocks will delete the invocation message if the given parameter is true.
 If there is no parameter i.e. `{delete}` it will default to true.

-**Silent Block**

-Usage: `{silent([bool])`

-Aliases: `silent, silence`

-Payload: None

-Parameter: bool, None

-Silent blocks will make any invoked commands have no response if the given parameter is true.
-A parameter does not need to be passed, it will be silent by default if called.

 **Args Block**

 Usage: `{args([index]:[splitter])`